Ph.D. 2002. Scripps Institute of Oceanography, University of CA

 I am also interested in how fishes respond to angling-induced stress.
 Specifically, the disruption to homeostasis in fishes (i.e., tunas, billfishes and lamnid sharks) that undergo intensive bouts of burst swimming.
 Of particular interest is the application of new molecular techniques to determine the presence of chaperone protein expression in the red blood cells, locomotor and myocardial tissues.
 In summary, I am interested in questions that involve the physiological specializations present in the most active species of fishes, and what the energetic costs and advantages may be for maintaining the adaptations supporting high-performance swimming and for dealing with angling-induced stress.

 Bernal, D., Sepulveda, C., Musyl, M. and Brill, R. (2009).
 The eco-physiology of swimming and movement patterns of tunas, billfishes, and large pelagic sharks.
+Chapter 14.
 In Fish Locomotion - an etho-ecological perspective.
 (Eds.
 Domenici, P. Kapurr, D.) Scientific Publishers.

 Sepulveda, C. A., Dickson, K.A., Bernal, D. and Graham, J. B. (2008).
 Elevated red myotomal muscle temperatures in the most basal tuna species, Allothunnus fallai.
 J. Fish Biol.
 73: 241-249.